redhat-cop/casl-ansible/docs/PROVISIONING_AWS.md

 ## AWS specific requirements
 * Available parameters to use the AWS provision can be found in the Role's [README](../roles/manage-aws-infra/README.md)
 * A [Key-pair in AWS](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)
-* Modify 'regions' entry (line 13) in the inventory 'ec2.ini' file to match the 'aws_region' variable in your inventory
-* Modify 'instance_filters' entry (line 14) in the inventory 'ec2.ini' file to match the 'env_id' variable in your inventory's `all.yml`

 Cool!
 Now you're ready to provision OpenShift clusters on AWS